Nilusink/Fridrich/README.md

 # Fridrich
-Fridrich is a project by 3 stupid guys who were bored so they created a program on which they can vote who of them is the gayest.
+Fridrich is a project by 3 stupid guys who were bored, so they created a program on which they can vote who of them is the gayest.
 It mainly consists of three parts:
 * Fridrich Server
 * Fridrich Backend